a34729t/SwiftMessagePosting/README.md

 ### TODO

-- Post needs to update its updatedAt value and use this in fetchedresultscontroller
-- COmments do not get added to viewpostTVC when created :(

-- Post cursoring (maybe use the newest post/comment ID + Date as the cursor for get new posts from here?)
-- Add reachability check on post/comment creation
+* Refactor MPPost and MPComment (and the associated code in EditPostVC, which should be in the model objects)
+* When typing a comment, does not always immediately show in ViewPostTVC
+* Figure out the network queue, which we really do want to use!
+* Rename ViewPostTVC to PostDetailTVC

-- Comment limit is 1000 right now... pagination?
+* Comment limit is 1000 right now... pagination?
 * Make UI suck less in general
 * Fix up the post details page - comment background should be different
 * What should go in the menu?
+* Add reachability check on post/comment creation

 ### DONE

+- Post needs to update its updatedAt value and use this in fetchedresultscontroller
+- Comment doesn't show up in post detail view!???
+- COmments do not get added to viewpostTVC when created :(
 - Add PTR to comment view?
 Meh
 - Load comments in post tableview
 - Add comment creation + add to server